A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Computation of temporal scale-space derivatives

 \section{Computation of temporal scale-space derivatives}

-So far, we have been concerned with how to smooth a temporal signal in such a way that the smoothing transformation is guaranteed to not increase the number of local extrema in the signal, or equivalently the number of zero-crossings.
+So far, we have been concerned with the problem of how to smooth a temporal signal in such a way that the smoothing transformation is guaranteed to not increase the number of local extrema in the signal, or equivalently the number of zero-crossings.
 In many applications, one is, however, more interested in studying the {\em change\/} in the signal over time, as can be modelled by temporal derivatives.

-A practical complication that then arises, is, however, that the amplitude of the temporal derivatives will decrease with increasing amount of smoothing.
-In this section, we will describe a way to reduce this problem, by instead using scale-normalized derivatives.
+For a purely time-dependent signal, the first-order temporal derivative will lead to strong responses in the signal when the temporal slope is high, corresponding to {\em e.g.\/} onsets or offsets of a sound in auditory processing, or motion in the world, alternatively changes in the illumination, for video processing.
+Regarding visual processing over a purely spatial domain, first-order spatial derivatives will respond to edges in the image domain, which in turn may correspond to discontinuities in either depth, surface orientation, reflectance or illumination in the world.